 Mental Health and Wellbeing Support Line

-The Mental Health and Wellbeing Support Line provides short-term support from qualified counsellors.
-This service is available to all Charles Sturt students.
+The Mental Health and Wellbeing Support Line provides short-term support and is available to all Charles Sturt students.

 Hours: 8.30am – 5pm Weekdays.